Are personal loans worth it? What to know before you borrow

 Generous loan amounts.
 Personal loans come in all sorts of varying amounts; you can get one starting in the vicinity of $1,000, all the way up to $100,000.

 Interest rates may tend to be on the high side.
 Because personal loans are usually unsecured, they’re perceived by lenders as riskier, so higher interest rates may apply.
-Personal loan APRs tend to be on the double-digit higher side even for borrowers with stellar credit -- and we all know that inflated interest rates may raise the chance of making payments unaffordable and missing them.
+Personal loan annual percentage rates can reach into double digits even for borrowers with stellar credit.
+High interest rates may raise the chance of making payments unaffordable.

 There’s no one-size-fits-all scenario with personal lending.
 Noting some of these possible benefits and drawbacks, there are some instances where a personal loan may benefit you, and some where it might not.

 Reducing/consolidating credit card debt.
-With the average national credit card interest rate hovering around 15.07%, it’s no surprise why so many people may find themselves in debt.
-Using a personal loan to pay off or consolidate your credit card debt can be the more cost effective option, especially if you can land an APR on your loan lower than on your cards.
+With the average national credit card interest rate over 16% according to US News, it’s no surprise why so many people may find themselves in debt.
+Using a personal loan to pay off or consolidate your credit card debt can be a more cost effective option, especially if you can land an APR on your loan lower than on your cards.
+Learn more about debt consolidation loans.

 For building credit.
 If you don’t qualify for a credit card and are looking to boost your credit score, a personal loan could do the trick.
 Take out a small amount strictly to pay it back, not to spend on anything.
 The loan should diversify your credit mix, improve your credit utilization ratio, and reflect timely payments on your credit report.